After the election, we need more bridge builders and fewer slick marketeers…

 Culture eats strategy for breakfast they say.
 I’ve long believed that Alex Salmond knew what a lot of his Scottish nationalist cohort never really did, ie that before movement was possible he would have to tackle the cultural barriers to his party’s appeal.

-Irish nationalism in Northern Ireland has only fitfully understood that reality, in figures like Curry, Hume, Fitt, McGrady and Mallon and those all plied their trade at a time when it seemed plausible that Catholic population might reach majority status.
+Irish nationalism in Northern Ireland has only fitfully understood that reality, in figures like Curry, Hume, Fitt, McGrady and Mallon and those all plied their trade at a time when it seemed plausible that NI Catholics might reach majority status.

 So I start my fourth and last analysis on where we find ourselves after what much of the media called seismic change of the last election (the other three are on my archive page here) with a look at how slick marketing continues to triumph over reality.